 From the border you will now have to either take a Shuttle Train to Hat Yai, connect to the International Express heading to Bangkok, or take a local bus from the Thai side of the main land border crossing.

 From Hat Yai Railway Station you get get to anywhere in the south pretty easily either by bus, minibus or choose to travel on by train, with a number of overnight rail services heading all the way up to Bangkok.

-You will have to stay the night either in Butterworth or catch the short ferry ride over to George Town on Penang Island where you will have much more accommodation choices and things to do and see.
+Travelling this way, you will have to stay the night either in Butterworth or catch the short ferry ride over to George Town on Penang Island where you will have much more accommodation choices and things to do and see.

 Travel by train from Singapore to Thailand on the scenic "Jungle Railway" up through the centre of peninsular Malaysia to either Wakaf Bahru (nearest station to Kota Bahru) or Pasir Mas, then catch a bus to the border crossing at Rantau Panjang.

 Once you cross the border keep walking straight ahead for around 10 minutes and you will reach Sungai Kolok railway station.
-From here trains run all the way up to Bangkok, all going via Hat Yai and Surat Thani for the islands of Koh Samui or for bus transfers to Phuket and Krabi.
+From here trains run all the way up to Bangkok, all going via Hat Yai and Surat Thani for the islands of Koh Samui / Phangan or for bus transfers to Phuket and Krabi.